AGProjects/sylk-webrtc/README.md

 ## Features

-* Audio / video calling
+* Audio / video calling with SIP interoperability
-* SIP interoperability
-* Multi-party video conferencing
+* Multi-party video conferencing (WebRTC only)
 * Guest mode (no account required if invited)